glic3rinu/passlib/docs/lib/passlib.registry.rst

 or even handed to a :class:`!CryptContext`; it is frequently useful to register them globally within a process and then refer to them by name.
-This module provides facilities for that, as well as programmatically querying passlib to detect what algorithms are available.
+This module provides facilities for that, as well as programmatically querying Passlib to detect what algorithms are available.

 .. warning::